Aloo Palak Sabzi (Potato Spinach Stir Fry)

 Instant Pot Aloo Palak

-Press SAUTE and when it says hot, add oil to the pot.
-Once the oil is hot, add cumin seeds and let them crackle for 3-4 seconds.
+Press the SAUTE button on the Instant Pot, and add oil when it says hot.
+Add cumin seeds once the oil is hot and let them crackle for 3-4 seconds.
 Add garlic and green chili and saute for 30 seconds.

-Add onions and fry for 4-5 minutes until it turns slightly brown.
+Add onions and cook for 4-5 minutes until they turn slightly brown.
 Now add tomatoes and cook for another minute.
 Add salt, coriander powder, turmeric powder, and red pepper flakes.
 Add cubed potatoes and mix well.

-Now add the chopped spinach to the pot but do not stir.
-Close the lid of the pot and set the valve to the sealing position.
+Now add the chopped spinach to the pot, but do not stir.
+Close the pot lid and set the valve to the sealing position.

 Press CANCEL.
 Press PRESSURE COOK and set the timer to 1 minute.
 Once the timer goes off, release the pressure manually by moving the valve to the venting position.
 Use a kitchen cloth to move the valve.
 Mix everything well.